cetusfinance/cetusfinance.github.io/_posts/tim/2016-11-18-Time-ticks-on.md

 using them yet, so we can revisit that at that time.

 Initially I wrote a bunch of convinence static functions for commonly used periods such as 0bd, 1bd, 3month, 1year.
 However I realised that I needed more and more of these as I was writing further tests using the framework and it was going to become a mass of these functions.
-So instead, we added some extension methods on the int type to allow a more "fluent" interface for these.
+So instead, I added some extension methods on the int type to allow a more "fluent" interface for these.
 The extensions are on the int type, which is something I had to think about as I am against needlessly adding extension methods on base classes that show up everywhere.
 In this case the fact that you have the dates namespace in your using will mean that you are interested in using dates, it's not in a "base" namespace so they will override and show up everywhere in your application.